Blog Nutrition Omega 3 Weight Loss: Myth Or Fact? Here Is What Science Says

 Muscle Building

-In most studies where fish oil did not enable weight loss, it encouraged fat loss and muscle building.
-Although participants’ weights remained unchanged, they witnessed a reduction in waist circumference (8).
-Their waist to hip ratios also reduced.
-So, fish oil might help you go down a dress size or two with diet and exercise.
+In some studies where fish oil didn’t enable weight loss, it encouraged fat loss and muscle building.
+Although participants’ weights remained unchanged, they saw a reduction in waist circumference (8).
+Their waist-to-hip ratios also reduced.
+So, with diet and exercise, fish oil may help you drop a dress size or two.

 Note that muscles burn more calories than fat.
-So, as you build muscle while taking fish oil supplements, you use up more energy.
+So, as you build muscle while consuming fish oil, you use more energy.
 With the right lifestyle changes, you may eventually see progress on the weighing scale.

-A study published in the International Journal Of Obesity attributes Omega 3’s weight loss benefits to insulin suppression (11).
+A study published in the International Journal of Obesity attributes omega 3’s weight loss properties to a drop in insulin levels (9).
 Two groups of participants were fed the same diet with the difference of fish oil.
 The group that took fish oil lost more fat and had a higher metabolic rate than the control group.

-The insulin levels were 50% lower for the group that took fish oil (11).
-Insulin reduces fat burning and promotes fat storage when one consumes calories.
+The insulin levels were 50% lower for the group that took fish oil (9).
+Insulin reduces fat burning and promotes fat storage when you consume calories.
 It inhibits the action of lipase which breaks down fat into energy.
 It also activates an enzyme that converts carbohydrates into fat.
 Therefore, a drop in insulin translates to more fat burn.

 omega 3 weight loss